apache/couchdb-documentation/src/cluster/setup.rst

      curl -X POST -H "Content-Type: application/json" http://admin:password@127.0.0.1:5984/_cluster_setup -d '{"action": "enable_cluster", "bind_address":"0.0.0.0", "username": "admin", "password":"password"}'

 After that we can join all the nodes together.
 Choose one node as the "setup coordination node" to run all these commands on.
 This is a "setup coordination node" that manages the setup and requires all other nodes to be able to see it and vice versa.
-Setup won’t work with unavailable nodes.
+Setup will not work with unavailable nodes.
 The notion of "setup coordination node" will be gone once the setup is finished.
 From then onwards the cluster will no longer have a "setup coordination node".
 To add a node run these two commands:

 .. code-block:: bash

     curl -X POST -H "Content-Type: application/json" http://admin:password@127.0.0.1:5984/_cluster_setup -d '{"action": "enable_cluster", "bind_address":"0.0.0.0", "username": "admin", "password":"password", "port": 15984, "remote_node": "<remote-node-ip>", "remote_current_user": "<remote-node-username>", "remote_current_password": "<remote-node-password>" }'
     curl -X POST -H "Content-Type: application/json" http://admin:password@127.0.0.1:5984/_cluster_setup -d '{"action": "add_node", "host":"<remote-node-ip>", "port": "<remote-node-port>", "username": "garren", "password":"password"}' -H "Content-Type: application/json"

 This will join the two nodes together.
 Keep running the above commands for each node you want to add to the cluster.
 Once this is done run the following command to complete the setup and add the missing databases:

 .. code-block:: bash

     curl -X POST -H "Content-Type: application/json" http://admin:password@127.0.0.1:5984/_cluster_setup -d '{"action": "finish_cluster"}'

 You CouchDB cluster is now setup.

 .. _HAProxy: http://haproxy.org/
 .. _example configuration for HAProxy: https://github.com/apache/couchdb/blob/master/rel/haproxy.cfg